Old Meeting House (Marblehead): Meeting House & Church

 The first meeting house in Marblehead was constructed on what is today Old Burial Hill in 1638.
 Serving the dual purpose of the town church and meeting house for town government affairs, which was typical during the time period.
 It was determined for unknown reasons, that a new meeting house was needed by the 1690s.
-It was decided at Town Meeting on September 1695 for the construction of a new meeting house.
+It was decided at Town Meeting in September 1695 for the construction of a new meeting house.
 Land was purchased from the Riddan family at the intersection of the narrow lane, later Meeting House lane(now Franklin Street) and Broad Street(now Washington Street).
 The land had originally been the town stocks and orchard land with a natural spring along the current Franklin Street side of the lot.

-As part of the agreement of transfer of the property for use of a new meetinghouse, if the congregation were to ever relocate elsewhere, the land could not be sold, but would revert back to the Riddan family.
+As part of the agreement of transfer of the property for use of a new meetinghouse, if the congregation were to ever relocate elsewhere, the land could not be sold, but would revert to the Riddan family.

 It is believed the original building was constructed in similar style to the first meeting house, remainscent to the Old Ship Church in Hingham, MA.
 This fact was noted in records when an addition was proposed to be built, and the drawing showed an elevation in similar style to the first meeting house.
 Many elements reused from it, this included pews, evident with the two distinct styles of where new ones were needed to be made.
-The second meeting house, which would eventually be known as the Old Meeting House by the mid 1700s, had at least two alterations over the years.
+The second meeting house, which would eventually be known as the Old Meeting House by the mid-1700s, had at least two alterations over the years.
 This included an enlarged roof, where according to parishioners as children said: "remember seeing an old roof under the outer one with a dark space between, which they used to call the 'dungeon and of crawling into as far as they dared without risking a slide into the dark depth."
 The Parsons house was built diagonally across the street in 1716, and still stands today, known as the Parson Barnard House, named after one of the ministers of the church.